 The camel herders of the Sahara say that their salt is much better than that of the sea because it has all the properties needed to give life.
 According to them, animals that eat little salt suffer from loss of vision and general weakening.
 In reality, it is 90% iodised, whereas sea salt requires further processing.

-Where does this salt come from?
-There are salt pans all over the Sahara and the Sahel.
-They are depressions of brackish soil that are occasionally flooded.
-They are remnants of the ancient seabed of which there are also fossils throughout the Sahara.
-This is the natural gold that has served the few humans who have inhabited the desert since time immemorial.
+These are the remains of the ancient seabed of which there are also fossils all over the Saharan geography.
+This is the natural gold that has served the few humans that have inhabited the desert since time immemorial.

 Famous salt sources include Taudenni in Mali, Amadror in Algeria, Lake Chad, Faya or the Mourdi region in Chad, Idjil in Mauritania and Bilma in Niger.